 Polyphonic Music Played

 The traditional folk Albanian polyphonic music is sometimes played at funerals as well as at weddings in the northern and southern regions of the country.
-This iso-polyphony is performed usually by men.
+This iso-polyphony is usually performed by men and is regionally specific to either members of the Ghegs of the north or members of the Tosks and Labs of the south.

 Albanian Ruins Offer Cultural Beauty